November 18, 2022

 In general, Spaniards are in favor of routine vaccinations at any age.

-Records are kept via a baby vaccination card that is usually digital and in hard copy form for your records; this is true of the public system, and my experience in having children insured via my husband’s private insurance is that the regional health system phones to be sure that all school-aged children have their records verified and recorded in a public database.
+Records are kept via a baby vaccination card that is usually digital and in hard copy form for your records; this is true of the public system, and my experience in having children insured via my husband’s private insurance is that the regional health system does the same to be sure that all school-aged children have their records verified and recorded in a public database.

 What is the baby vaccination card, or cartilla de vacunación, in Spain?